seanhflynn/seanhflynn.github.io/essays/applewatch.md

 worried about its security.
 They can also use “fine-tune” location permissions so that they can give permission to only the applications they trust.
-Users can set the watch to hide the contents of their notifications until they tap on the alert or hide sensitive complications such as heart rate, appointments, and messages when their wrist is not raised [5].
+Users can set the watch to hide the contents of their notifications until they tap on the alert or hide sensitive complications such as heart rate, appointments, and messages when their wrist is not raised.

 Currently there are more than 100 million Watch users in the world.
 Since 2015 when it was first released, the number of users has been increasing rapidly.
-This proves its high reliability [6].
+This proves its high reliability.
 Even though there are possible threats and weaknesses, if the users are careful with the safety of applications, the passcode and settings, they can prevent those risks to a large degree.
 Apple has created eight prior designs and will be releasing the Series 9 next September.
 I believe it will